italiangrid/voms/_posts/2014-10-24-several-voms-releases.md

   Starting with this release, the clients are also available on [Maven Central][clients-central];

+- [VOMS API Java 3.0.4][rn-api-java] providing fixes for several issues in support for the clients release;

 - [VOMS server 2.0.12][rn-core] which provides several bugfixes.
 In particular, some segfaults have been resolved and the server now correctly throttles incoming requests;

 - [VOMS-Admin server 3.3.0][rn-admin-server] provides bugfixes and improvements in the integration with the CERN Organizational Database;

-- [VOMS API Java 3.0.4][rn-api-java] providing fixes for several issues.

 As usual packages can be obtained from our repositories and will soon be pushed to the EMI-3 and UMD repositories.
 For instructions, refer to the [download section][downloads].